simplcommerce/SimplCommerce/README.md

 ## How to contribute

-- Report bugs or suggest features by create new issues or add comments to issues
+- Report bugs or suggest features by creating new issues or adding comments to issues
 - Submit pull requests

 ## License